EconLearn

 Dominant Strategy vs Nash Equilibrium

 Dominant Strategy and Nash Equilibrium are two Market Structures concepts in AP Economics that students often mix up.
-In short: dominant strategy is a dominant strategy is a strategy that results in the highest payoff for a player regardless of the strategies chosen by other players.
-Meanwhile, nash equilibrium is nash Equilibrium is a stable state of a game where no player can improve their payoff by unilaterally changing their strategy.
+A dominant strategy is a strategy that results in the highest payoff for a player regardless of the strategies chosen by other players.
+Nash Equilibrium is a stable state of a game where no player can improve their payoff by unilaterally changing their strategy.
 Here is how they compare side by side.

 Dominant Strategy